 Photography is a powerful medium for telling stories—but not all stories are equally visible.

-With this in mind, the Hewlett Foundation commissioned two sets of photographs which are available—free of charge—to noncommercial users, as well as for licensing to Getty Images’ global customer base of creative agencies, businesses, news organizations, and other editorial clients.
+With this in mind, the Hewlett Foundation worked with Getty Images to create a photography resource, Images of Empowerment, in 2015.
+The Packard Foundation built upon this collection in 2018.
+All of the photographs are available—free of charge—to non-commercial users.
+And, the photos funded by the Hewlett Foundation are also available for licensing to Getty Images' global customer base of creative agencies, businesses, news organizations, and other editorial clients.

-The first set of images are from Kenya, Senegal, and Uganda and document the work of our grantees and the way their reproductive health care information and services transform women’s lives and the lives of their families.
+The first set of images, supported by the Hewlett Foundation, are from Kenya, Senegal, and Uganda and document the work of our grantees and the way their reproductive health care information and services transform women's lives and the lives of their families.
 All photos were taken by Jonathan Torgovnik of Reportage by Getty Images.

-The second set of images are from Ghana, South Africa, India, Thailand, Peru and Colombia and capture women and men working in the informal economy as domestic workers, home-based workers, street vendors and waste-pickers.
+The second set of images, supported by the Hewlett Foundation, are from Ghana, South Africa, India, Thailand, Peru and Colombia and capture women and men working in the informal economy as domestic workers, home-based workers, street vendors and waste-pickers.
 The individuals in the photographs are members of Women in Informal Employment: Organizing and Globalizing (WIEGO), a Hewlett Foundation grantee, that works to improve the lives of informal workers and their families.
 Photos were taken by Jonathan Torgovnik, Paula Bronstein, and Juan Arredondo of Reportage by Getty Images.

 Like the Getty Images Lean In Collection that provides powerful depictions of women and girls especially in the United States, these 1400 images show women living, working and organizing around the world.